Chapter 16: The Dim Flow of Irresistible Fate

 Shotgun ends up using the old Corel coal mines as a route to the reactor, where who should she meet but Barret, still hard at work mining.
 Barret is basically the least-surprising element of this AVALANCHE-focused prequel, so you’ll be relieved to know that the game completely fails to address him naming his own organization “AVALANCHE” in any fashion.

 The two get to talking, and Barret relates the story about the “construction workers.”
 Shotgun realizes what’s up, and tells him the truth about the invasion.
 While Barret himself isn’t in favour of the reactor, he’s invested in the rest of the town’s hopes and dreams and agrees to help Shotgun find a safe route through the mines and into the reactor.
 Unfortunately, AVALANCHE have worked fast and have already installed a machine gun guarding the way inside the mine.
 Fortunately, they were stupid enough (and yet somehow ingenious enough?) to install it on the mine cart tracks, and you can ask Barret to shove the cart into the gun for you.
 The next section of the dungeon plays out around that mechianic: you ask Barret to move mine carts to where they need to be, and hit switches to rotate the carts on certain platforms to change their direction.
-The cart itself can destroy machine gun nests and boulders, but there are a few obstacles (dedicated stop points for the cart, I’m afraid I don’t know the word for them) that you’ll have to remove on your own.
+The cart itself can destroy machine gun nests and boulders, but there are a few obstacles (dedicated stop points for the cart, I’m afraid I don’t know the word for them) that you’ll have to remove or work with on your own.
 Barret doesn’t actually engage in combat if you fight any of the troopers, but this is hardly surprising after Tifa and Yuffie.

 Back in Shinra HQ, Verdot discovers that Rufus has made a break for it.